dgroomes/graphql-java-playground/custom-directives/README.md

 * [x] DONE (I didn't separate graphql-util from gd-directivees.
 That would be useful if I fleshed out more machinery around the pattern but not sure that's worth it for this playground).
 Split out into multiple sub-projects: 1) graphql-util 2) gp-directives 3) forests, 4) cli
 * [x] DONE (that was nice and easy) Use a secondary schema file for the gp-directives, separate from the woodlands/cli schema?
 Is this possible?
   * Update: reference the ["Modularizing the Schema SDL" section in the docs](https://www.graphql-java.com/documentation/schema)
-* Make it a web project instead of a CLI project so that I can demo the usage from Insomnia.
+* [x] DONE Make it a web project instead of a CLI project so that I can demo the usage from Insomnia.
 This makes for a great demo because of Insomnia's built-in support for GraphQL.
 It fetches the schema and does auto-complete!
 Much more interesting than a CLI (but the CLI is a good vehicle for basic demos).
+* [ ] Split out the GraphQL schema file and runtime wiring code into a new module named `graphql/`.

 ## Reference